 There are a host of valid reasons why someone might want to use medical cannabis.
 With more than 100 cannabinoid compounds that have varying degrees of potential health benefits, the advantages of the plant are far broader than many people might assume.
+Many people are now into the swing of making their own, whatever way they may like it.
+Making cold cure rosin is a popular form of creating your own cannabis, and it could be argued that the process of creating it is beneficial to your mental health by keeping the brain occupied.
 Here are two of the most interesting well-researched health impacts of cannabis.

 Research published in the British Journal of Pharmacology in 2012 found that CBD, one of the primary cannabinoid compounds used for medicinal purposes, could prevent nausea and vomiting in animal test models.
 This research also cited the fact that the cannabis plant has been known as a nausea suppressant for hundreds of years.
 Today, numerous cancer patients continue to use cannabis in various forms to deal with the heightened nausea associated with going through chemotherapy.

 Using cannabis as a nausea suppressant may not work for everyone – A small percentage of patients actually appear to have the opposite reaction to cannabinoids such as THC.
 As with any other powerful medical substance, working with professionals who can help you choose an appropriate evidence-based cannabinoid therapy and recommend safer alternatives to smoking, such as consuming edibles, is the wisest option.